At the Humphrey School of Public Affairs, we educate the next generation of public leaders.

 Applying for graduate school is a big decision, and you will undoubtedly have questions along the way.
 Fall Preview Day is a great opportunity to get the information you need to help you decide your future.

-Everyone who attends Fall Preview Day will have their application fee waived.
+Everyone who attends Fall Preview Day will become eligible for an application fee waiver.

 Questions?
 Email us at [email protected].